This post may contain affiliate links. Please read our disclosure policy for more information.

-8. Earn more for the holidays
+8. Earn more for the holidays.

 Earning more during the Christmas holiday will provide you with more wiggle room to work with.
 Despite my lower salary, I am a big believer in increasing your earnings!
-Again, I always have to mention this point: you can only save so much, but the sky is the limited with earnings.
+Again, I always have to mention this point: you can only save so much, but the sky is the limit with earnings.

-One of my favorite female bloggers, Eden from Mint Notion, wrote an amazing post about this – “20 Ways to Make Extra Money For Christmas.”
+In addition to that, one of my favorite female bloggers, Eden from Mint Notion, wrote an amazing post about this – “20 Ways to Make Extra Money For Christmas.”

 I highly recommend you to check out her post and her blog.
 She provides a lot of awesome tips on traveling, personal finance, budgeting, and blogging.

-9. Sell your stuff
+9. Sell your stuff.